muchisx/shopify-admin-postman/README.md

 The Postman Collection file is a JSON containing all information about each request.

-Open Postman and import the file `shopify-admin-postman.json` inside the Postman Collections folder.
+Open Postman and import the file `Postman Collections`/`shopify-admin-postman.json`.
 You can also import it directly from Github using this repo.

 This Collection is using Collection Variables, make sure to fill all the needs before launching requests!